BenDavies1218/Python/workbook/WorkBook.md

     # Get user input is it raining
     # Get user input tempature as an integer
     # IF statement is raining
     # turnary operator for is Cold else hot
     # else statement
     # turnary operator for is Cold else hot
+    # print result to console
     ```
 ## _Question 16_
 ```